-PUTNAM'S LIBRARY COMPANION A quarterly summary, giving priced and classified lists of the English and American publications of the pass three months, with the addition of brief analyses or characterizations of the more important works; being a quarterly continuation of THE BEST READING.
-Published in April, July, October,

-- JUKES (THE) A STUDY IN CRIME, PAUPERISM, DISEASE, AND HEREDITY.
-By R. L. DUGDALE.
-Published for the "Prison Association of New York."
-Octavo, cloth \$1 25 "A work that will command the interest of the philanthropist and the social reformer, and deserves the attention of every citizen and taxpayer."-N. Y. Tritune. - JERVIS (JOHN B.) Labor and Capital.
+- PUTNAM'S LIBRARY COMPANION A quarterly summary, giving priced and classified lists of the English and American publications of the pass three months, with the addition of brief analyses or characterizations of the more important works; being a quarterly continuation of THE BEST READING.
+Published in April, July, October, and January.
+Price to subscribers, 50 cts., a year.
+Vol. I., boards, 50 cts.
+"We welcome the first number of this little quarterly.
+It should prove invaluable alike to librarians, to students, and to general readers."-Boston Traveler. - JUKES (THE) A STUDY IN CRIME, PAUPERISM, DISEASE, AND - "A work that will command the interest of the philanthropist and the social reformer, and deserves the attention of every citizen and taxpayer."-N. Y. Tribune. - JERVIS (JOHN B.) Labor and Capital.
 A complete and comprehensive treatise by the veteran engineer, whose experience of more than half a century has given him exceptional opportunities for arriving at a practical understanding of the questions now at issue between employers and employed.
-12mo, cloth \$I 25 - LINDERMAN (HENRY R., Director of the United States Mint) Money and Legal Tender in the United States.
-12mo, cloth
+12mo, cloth - LINDERMAN (HENRY R., Director of the United States Mint) Money and Legal Tender in the United States.